Macad3D/Macad3D/Source/Macad.UserGuide/Modeling/Modify/Chamfer.md

 1. Select the solid to chamfer.
 2. Select __Chamfer__ from ribbon menu.
 3. Select the edges you want to chamfer.
-4. Edit distance parameters in the property panel.
+4. Edit distance parameters in the property panel or using the live tool.

 # See Also
 [](xref:9b151212-b7f3-43ab-ad5a-bb03c8c8b083)